Last Wednesday, Sherlock returned to our screens after two years.

 That is not to say I did not enjoy it.
 It was very funny.
 But it did not possess the enthralling Sherlock qualities that I fell in love with.

 This entry was posted on Friday, January 3rd, 2014 at 11:17 am and is filed under Distractions, Reviews.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.